 How to use VLOOKUP in Excel (2022)

-You may be wondering, “what is VLOOKUP function, and why should I bother learning it?”
+You may be wondering, “What is the VLOOKUP function, and why should I bother learning it?”
 Well, as it turns out, this is one of the most used Excel functions, and understanding how to use VLOOKUP will yield great benefits.

 I’ll try to keep this article as simple as possible.
 Think of it as VLOOKUP for dummies 🙂